Encrypt your computer's hard drive with Symantec Encryption Desktop

 - Once the process is finished, your disk will be encrypted.
 You will be required to enter your passphrase whenever you log into your computer or your computer goes into sleep mode.

-If you forget your password or are unable to login, please contact the Help Desk.
-A PGP Admin may be able to help you login with a one-time use recovery token.
+- If you forget your password or are unable to login, please contact the Help Desk.